vanus-labs/docs/content/how-to/manage-subscription/filters.md

 ### Not

-Not is a filter, it means the inverse of the result of filter.
-For example:
+Not is a filter that will not extract the events specified in it.
+All the events that do not have the specification mentioned will be extracted.

 ```json
 {